A Fenchel-Moreau-Rockafellar type theorem on the Kantorovich-Wasserstein space with Applications in Partially Observable Markov Decision Processes: Introduction

+The proof is given in the end of the next section.
+Before we proceed we will provide some background on POMDPS and we are going to explain how Corollary \ref{coro:fm} is meant to be used in that setting.

-It is well known that a POMDP can be reduced to a standard \emph{Markov decision process} (MDP) where states are completely observable.
+A POMDP is a tupe of contrroled stochastic processes where it is assumed that the system dynamics are determined by a \emph{Markov process}, but the agent cannot directly observe the underlying state.
+POMDPs have important applications in various fields, such as operations research \citep{lovejoy1991survey}, robotics \citep{pineau2006anytime} and artificial intelligence \citep{kaelbling1998planning}.
+It is known that a POMDP can be reduced to a standard \emph{Markov decision process} (MDP) by using appropriate probability distributions over the hidden states.
 We refer to \citet{sondik1978optimal} for finite spaces, to \citet{sawaragi1970discrete} for countable spaces, and to \citet[Chapter 4]{hernandez1989adaptive} and \citet{feinberg2016partially} for Borel spaces.
-For example, in the setting of finite state spaces with a discounted infinite-horizon objective, the optimal solution is given by solving the following Bellman equation